The Different Skateboard Fashion Styles

 1960s

 The iconic images of 1960s skaters have been burned into our culture’s collective memory, but do you know the origin story of their laid-back and rebellious style?
-Surfing’s impact and California culture played a major part in setting the stage for skate culture’s unique look.
+Surfing’s impact and California culture played a major part in setting the street stage for skate culture’s unique look.

 1970s

-In the ’70s, skate culture began to carve its path in fashionable attire, setting the tone for skateboarders’ generation to come.
+In the ’70s, skate culture began to carve its path in fashionable attire, setting the tone for skateboarders’ generations to come.
 Skateboarding’s branding evolution meant the appearance of logos became key identifiers, such as Powell Peralta, Santa Cruz, and Vision Street Wear.
-The emergence of pool skating, which was characterized by its full-length skateboards, wide trucks, and thick wheels, influenced a shift towards durable, and functional garments.
+The emergence of pool skating, which was characterized by its full-length skateboards, wide trucks, and thick wheels, influenced a shift towards durable and functional garments.

 1980s